vashviper/blkcloyaltyprog/README.md

 These functions provide the flexibility and power to fully engage with the Smart Loyalty Program.

-## License

-The Smart Loyalty Program is licensed under [SPDX-License-Identifier](#).
-You're encouraged to review the license to understand the terms and conditions of using this loyalty program.

 ## Contact

 If you have any questions, need assistance, or would like to provide feedback, please don't hesitate to reach out.
-You can contact us at [contact@example.com].
-We're here to help you make the most of your Smart Loyalty Program experience.

 Stay loyal, stay rewarded!